pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/25_Inheritance.md

 }
 ```
 In this example all fields of the data object class get inherited - except the field `images`.
 The getter method of the latter will only return the field content of the object itself, not from any ancestor element.

-## Overriding Pimcore Models
-In addition to parent classes, it is also possible to override Pimcore object classes with custom classes and tell Pimcore
-to use the custom classes instead of the generated object classes.
-This can be done by using [model overrides](../../../20_Extending_Pimcore/03_Overriding_Models.md).